 Feed Your Active Faith – a resource guide for healthy eating in faith-based communities.

-Healthy Food Donation Policy – if your organization has a commitment to supporting the health and well-being of our community and has chosen to express this by providing food donations to the Kansas Food Bank (or other recipient).
-And, your organization recognizes that heart attack, obesity, stroke, and diabetes are largely affected by diet and that the choices about what foods to donate can have a significant impact on the health and well-being of those ultimately receiving such donations.
-This document is for you!
+Healthy Food Donation Policy – Is your organization commitment to supporting the health and well-being of our community?
+Choose to express this by providing healthy food donations to the Kansas Food Bank (or other recipient).
+Does your organization recognize that heart attack, obesity, stroke, and diabetes are largely affected by diet?
+And that the choices about what foods to donate can have a significant impact on the health and well-being of those ultimately receiving such donations.
+If so, this document is for you!

 Healthy Bites, Healthy Worksites is a resource guide for implementing healthy eating in the workplace, or anywhere you live, learn, earn, play or pray!
 The importance of policies for healthy eating in the workplace are discussed along with local success stories.

 Kids Eat Right Month

 Each August, the Healthy Eating Committee celebrates Kids Eat Right Month with the Academy of Nutrition and Dietetics.

 The 2017 weekly Try Day Friday Food Feature that was posted on social media: